Painful menstrual periods; Menstruation – painful; Dysmenorrhea; Periods – painful; Cramps – menstrual; Menstrual cramps

 American College of Obstetricians and Gynecologists.
 Dysmenorrhea: painful periods.
 FAQ046. www.acog.org/Patients/FAQs/Dysmenorrhea-Painful-Periods.
 Updated January 2022.
 Accessed August 8, 2022.

-Mendiratta V, Lentz GM.
+Mendiratta in, Lentz GM.
 Primary and secondary dysmenorrhea, premenstrual syndrome, and premenstrual dysphoric disorder: etiology, diagnosis, management.
 In: Gershenson DM, Lentz GM, Crazy FOUR, Lobo RA, eds.
 Comprehensive Gynecology.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 35.

 Pattanittum P, Kunyanone N, Brown J, et al. Dietary supplements for dysmenorrhea.
 Cochrane Database Syst Rev. 2016;3(3):CD002124.
 PMID: 27000311 www.pubmed.ncbi.nlm.nih.gov/27000311/.